-Mathieu Bauer / CREATION
+Mathieu Bauer / Creation

 Mathieu Bauer’s main concern is to create works whose topics resonate with the stakes of our times.
 Guided by the notion of a theater closely linked to music, cinema and literature, where montage is conceived as a way to put down barriers between artistic forms, Mathieu Bauer works from very diverse texts and materials: newspaper articles, essays, novels, films, operas, and of course theater plays.
 He composes new structures which combine rhythm, text, singing and image.
 Here lies the specificity of his work and the basic logic of his theatrical practice.

-concept and stage direction Mathieu Bauer
+adaptation and stage direction Mathieu Bauer

-artistic collaboration and music composition Sylvain Cartigny
+artistic collaboration and composition Sylvain Cartigny

 dramaturgy Thomas Pondevie